Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Estimation

 \subsection{Distinction of samples}

-An inherent problem of using only one sample for finding relevant sub-groups and estimating treatment effects is that it results in incorrect inference if there is no adjustment for multiple testing. (see, e.g., \citealp{romano2010multiple} or \citealp{anderson2008multiple})
+An inherent problem of using only one sample for finding relevant sub-groups and estimating treatment effects is that it results in incorrect inference if there is no adjustment for multiple testing. (see, e.g., \citealp{anderson2008multiple})

-Although regression tree algorithm controls for over-fitting in some way -- as I will discuss in Section \ref{sec:algorithm} -- the estimate is biased in finite samples and disappears only slowly as the sample size grows. \cite{athey2016recursive} proposes `\textit{honest regression tree}' approach to eliminate the bias from the estimated conditional average treatment effects in experimental settings or observational studies with the unconfoundedness assumption.
+Although the regression tree algorithm controls for over-fitting in some way, the estimate is biased in finite samples and disappears only slowly as the sample size grows. \cite{athey2016recursive} was the first paper to propose `\textit{honest regression tree}' approach, which eliminates the bias from the estimated conditional average treatment effects in experimental settings or observational studies with the unconfoundedness assumption.
 By their definition, a regression tree is called `honest' if it does not use the same information for growing the candidate trees as for estimating the parameters of that tree.
 This requires using two \textit{independent} samples.
-The `\textit{test sample}' $(\ste)$ is used for evaluating the candidate trees and the `\textit{estimation sample}' $(\sest)$ for estimating the treatment effects.
+The `\textit{test sample}' $(\ste)$ is used for evaluating the candidate trees, and the `\textit{estimation sample}' $(\sest)$ for estimating the treatment effects.
 These samples are also used to derive and analyze the honest criterion for the regression discontinuity tree.
-In Section~\ref{sec:algorithm} I elaborate further on how the samples are used when growing a tree.
-Honesty has the implication that the asymptotic properties of treatment effect estimates within the partitions are the same as if the partition had been exogenously given, thus biases are eliminated and one can conduct inference in the usual way.
+Honesty implies that the asymptotic properties of treatment effect estimates within the partitions are the same as if the partition had been exogenously given; thus, biases are eliminated, and one can conduct inference in the usual way.
 The cost of the honest approach is the loss in precision -- less observation used -- due to sample splitting \citep[p.
-7353-7354]{athey2016recursive}.\footnote{With the honest approach one does not need to place any external restrictions on how the tree is constructed.
-In the literature, there are other papers, which use additional assumptions to get valid inference, which is also possible - but in my opinion a more restrictive approach.
-An example is \cite{imai2013estimating}, which uses `sparsity' condition: only a few features affect the outcomes.}
+7353-7354]{athey2016recursive}.\footnote{With the honest approach, one does not need to place any external restrictions on how the tree is constructed.
+In the literature, other papers use additional assumptions to get valid inference.
+An example is \cite{imai2013estimating}, which use the `sparsity' condition: only a few features affect the outcomes.}